 - Health and Nutrition

-Randall Blair is an associate director at Mathematica with nearly 15 years of experience conducting rigorous impact and performance evaluations of investment climate, health, agriculture, education, and workforce development programs worldwide.
+Randall Blair is an principal researcher at Mathematica with nearly 15 years of experience conducting rigorous impact and performance evaluations of investment climate, health, agriculture, education, and workforce development programs worldwide.
 Besides leading or co-leading over 20 studies and evaluations in various sectors, Blair has also led learning tasks for many philanthropic institutions, including the Mastercard Foundation, the Packard Foundation, and the Gates Foundation.